fabiof17/Autograph/README.md

 LS_dollface :

-	blend similar colours with a bilateral filter whilst preserving edges, to remove grain or wrinkles.
+	Blend similar colours with a bilateral filter whilst preserving edges, to remove grain or wrinkles.

 LS_spline_blur :